giampiportatile/PREPARE-Challenge-Phase-3/README.md

 # PREPARE-Challenge-Phase-3
-Proof of Principle Demonstration for Phase 3 of PREPARE CHALLENGE

-Submission for Phase 3 of the PREPARE CHALLENGE: "Pioneering Research for Early Prediction of Alzheimer's and Related Dementias EUREKA Challenge" .
+Proof of Principle Demonstration for Phase 3 of PREPARE CHALLENGE  "Pioneering Research for Early Prediction of Alzheimer's and Related Dementias EUREKA Challenge" .

-Link to the competition: https://www.drivendata.org/competitions/group/nih-nia-alzheimers-adrd-competition/ Link to the phase 3 of the competition: https://www.drivendata.org/competitions/304/prepare-challenge-phase-3/
+Link to the competition: https://www.drivendata.org/competitions/group/nih-nia-alzheimers-adrd-competition/

+Link to the phase 3 of the competition: https://www.drivendata.org/competitions/304/prepare-challenge-phase-3/

+The project structure is based on https://cookiecutter-data-science.drivendata.org/.

 Author: Gianpaolo Tomasi